 Americans love cars, and they love movies too.
 So it only makes sense that the auto and entertainment industries would get together.
 Movie product placement has grown into a multibillion dollar industry, and cars certainly play a big part.
 In this article, we consider the best placements to be where the car had a central role in the film.
 Curtain please…

-Your car might not be a movie star, but you can treat it like one with an extended auto warranty.
+Don’t let an expired auto warranty leave your car feeling like a B- list movie star, treat it like the star that it is with an extended vehicle protection plan.
 Call for a free quote from CARCHEX today.

 Number 1: Transformers